mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `subjectPublicKeyInfo` of the end-entity certificate MUST be identical to the `signature_key` in the LeafNode containing this credential.

-The signatures used in this document are encoded as specified in {{!RFC8446}}.
-In particular, ECDSA signatures are DER-encoded and EdDSA signatures are defined as the concatenation of `r` and `s` as specified in {{?RFC8032}}.

 Each new credential that has not already been validated by the application MUST be validated against the Authentication Service.
 Applications SHOULD require that a client present the same set of identifiers throughout its presence in the group, even if its Credential is changed in a Commit or Update.
-If an application allows clients to change identifiers over time, then each time the client presents a new credential, the application MUST verify that the set of identifiers in the credential is acceptable to the application for this client.

 ### Uniquely Identifying Clients